Ranger-4297/YAGPDB-ccs/Economy/Readme.md

 More!

 ## Setup & Documentation
-If you're new to the system or are looking for documenation, please make your way to [the wiki](https://github.com/Ranger-4297/YAGPDB-ccs/wiki)
+If you're new to the system or are looking for documenation, please make your way to [the wiki (outdated)](https://github.com/Ranger-4297/YAGPDB-ccs/wiki)

 ## Other Info
 These commands **are not** standalone.
 You must add them all to use them.